 - 11. The project participants also communicate with the technical contact person for REDD-plus under the JCM to explain how they intend to establish the project reference level and estimate project net emissions following an approved methodology, consider any comments and other feedback they receive, and keep records of the communications.
 The technical contact person for REDD-plus under the JCM is provided on the JCM website. - 12.
-A Monitoring Spreadsheet is a part of each approved methodology and consists of: - (a) A Monitoring Plan Sheet (input sheet and calculation process sheet), which is used before validation for developing a monitoring plan and calculating emission reductions ex ante; - (b) A Monitoring Structure and Procedures Sheet, which is used before validation for developing an operational and management structure to conduct monitoring; - (c) A Monitoring Report Sheet (input sheet and calculation process sheet), which is used before verification for developing a monitoring report and calculating emission reductions ex post. - 13.
-A PDD consists of a completed PDD form and a monitoring plan using the Monitoring Plan Sheet and the Monitoring Structure and Procedures Sheet.
-A monitoring report is completed by using the Monitoring Report Sheet. - 14.
-The project participants provide a description of the proposed JCM project in the PDD that enables comprehension of the nature of the project and its implementation. - 15.
-The project participants monitor and calculate emission reductions to be credited ex post of the registered JCM project.
+The Monitoring Spreadsheet is provided as a part of each approved methodology and it consists of: - (a) Monitoring Plan Sheet (input sheet and calculation process sheet) which is used before validation for developing a monitoring plan and calculating emission reductions ex ante; - (b) Monitoring Structure Sheet which is used before validation for developing an operational and management structure to be implemented in order to conduct monitoring; - (c) Monitoring Report Sheet (input sheet and calculation process sheet) which is used before verification for developing a monitoring report and calculating emission reductions ex post. - A PDD consists of a completed PDD form and monitoring plan using Monitoring Plan Sheet and Monitoring Structure Sheet.
+A monitoring report is completed by using Monitoring Report Sheet. - 14.
+The project participants provide a description of the project that provides a comprehension of the nature of the project and its implementation. - 15.
+The project participants monitor the registered JCM project and its emission reductions.
 The project participants establish and apply quality management procedures to manage data and information.
-The project participants reduce, as far as is practical, uncertainties related to the quantification of emission reductions. - 16.
-These Guidelines, other related Guidelines, the PDD form, and the Monitoring Spreadsheet may be obtained electronically from the JCM website. - 17.
-The Joint Committee may revise the PDD form and the Monitoring Spreadsheet if necessary. - 18.
-The Monitoring Spreadsheet may be revised when the corresponding approved methodology is revised.
+The project participants should reduce, as far as is practical, uncertainties related to the quantification of emission reductions. - 16.
+These Guidelines, the PDD form, and Monitoring Spreadsheet can be obtained electronically from the JCM website.

-- 19. The PDD form and the Monitoring Spreadsheet are completed in English. - 20.
-The PDD form and the Monitoring Spreadsheet are not to be altered by the project participants, that is, they are to be completed without modifying their format, font, and headings, with the exceptions described in paragraph 21. - 21.
-Project participants may add rows to the Annex of the PDD form, the table "Responsible organizations for implementing the methods and procedures for each data", the table "Responsible personnel and their role(s)", the Annex in the Monitoring Structure and Procedures Sheet, and the Annex in the Monitoring Report Sheet Attachment. - 22.
-Where the PDD contains information that the project participants wish to be treated as confidential or proprietary, the project participants are required to submit documentation in two versions: - (a) One version where all parts containing confidential or proprietary information are made illegible (e.g. by covering those parts with black ink or overwriting those parts with letters, such as "XXX") so that the version can be made publicly available without displaying confidential or proprietary information; - (b) Another version containing all information that is to be treated as strictly confidential or proprietary by all parties handling this documentation (the third-party entities, the Joint Committee members, and external experts). - 23.
+- 17. The Joint Committee may revise the PDD form and the Monitoring Spreadsheet if necessary. - 18.
+The Monitoring Spreadsheet may be revised when the corresponding approved methodology is revised. - 19.
+The PDD form and the Monitoring Spreadsheet are completed in English language. - 20.
+The PDD form and the Monitoring Spreadsheet are not to be altered, that is, are to be completed without modifying its format, font, headings, except for those referred in paragraph 21 below. - 21.
+Rows may be added to the table in the Annex of the PDD form. - 22.
+Where a PDD contains information that the project participants wish to be treated as confidential or proprietary, the project participants are required to submit documentation in two versions: - (a) One version where all parts containing confidential or proprietary information are made illegible (e.g. by covering those parts with black ink or overwrite those parts with letters such as "XXX") so that the version can be made publicly available without displaying confidential or proprietary information; - (b) Another version containing all information that is to be treated as strictly confidential or proprietary by all parties handling this documentation (the third-party entities, the Joint Committee members, external experts). - 23.
 Description related to application of the eligibility criteria and the environmental impact assessment is not considered confidential or proprietary. - 24.
-The presentation of values in the PDD, including those used for the calculation of emission reductions, should be in international standard format (e.g. 1,000 representing one thousand and 1.0 representing one).
+The presentation of values in the PDD, including those used for the calculation of emission reductions, should be in international standard format e.g. 1,000 representing one thousand and 1.0 representing one.
 The units used should be accompanied by their equivalent S.I. units/norms (thousand/million) as part of the requirement to ensure transparency and clarity.